JSpeedie/ESP32-Etch-a-Sketch/README.md

 https://github.com/JSpeedie/ESP32-Etch-a-Sketch/assets/11791739/f6ffbc3a-4225-4dca-be5c-46276bd17728

 You can see the cursor shakiness has been entirely eliminated.
-Essentially this function has the effect of de-sensitizing user input when the movement is delicate while having almost no effect when user input is more substantial.
-And it works quite well!
+Essentially this function has the effect of giving the row or column the cursor is currently on a sort of weak gravity, or stickiness.
+Small x or y changes are effectively shrunk, and this increases the chance that the x or y change will be small enough that rounding it will return 0.
+On the other hand, past a certain magnitude, a given x or y change will be basically unaltered, losing that gravity/stickiness.

+With all that said, I've found that the certainty factor function makes a huge difference!
+If I had more time I'd love to look into other filters, but for now, I'm very happy with how reliably the user can draw straight lines.

+### Certainty Factor Function Comparisons

 For completeness, here's how my first 2 attempts at the certainy factor function compare: